xiaoxialexazhang/jetson-nano-plant-health-detection/README.md

 # Eat that lettuce or not?
 Jetson Nano can help!
-This is an image classification project built on Jetson Nano that retrains resnet-18 on a lettuce disease dataset and aims to help people identify what disease their lettuce might have by looking at the lettuce leaves.
+This is an image classification project built on Jetson Nano that retrains resnet-18 on a lettuce disease dataset and aims to help people identify what's wrong with their lettuce by looking at the lettuce leaves.

-It will classify a lettuce leaf as healthy, bacterially infected, having downy mildew, having powdery mildew, having septoria blight, mixed with shepherd purse weed, virally infected, or having wilt and leaf blight.
+It will classify a lettuce leaf as healthy, bacterially infected, or virally infected and show how confident it is upon this judgement.
+Narrowing down the leaf condition to the above 3 classes makes it easier for people to search up online about whether their lettuce is safe to consume or not.

-Narrowing down the leaf condition to the above 8 classes makes it easier for people to search up online about whether their lettuce is safe to consume or not: can they eat the whole thing or which parts do they have to compost?
-This helps us reduce food waste and food poisoning incidents.
+For example, people can now simply search up "bacterially infected lettuce" without wondering which disease their lettuce have.
+They can easily answer whether if they can eat the whole thing or they have to compost some parts base on their search results.

+This should thus help us reduce food waste and food poisoning incidents.

 ## Requirede Hardwares
 Jetson Nano 2GB/4GB